Periods while breastfeeding

-Once they do return, your periods may be irregular especially if you are still producing milk (lactating).
-The duration of your period can also change and it is not unusual to skip a period, or even for it to be a few months before your next one.
+Once they do return, your periods may be irregular, especially if you are still producing milk (lactating).
+The duration of your period can also change.
+It is not unusual to skip a period, or even for it to be a few months before your next one.

 When you start reducing the amount of time you spend breastfeeding, your periods should start to return to their usual routine.
 You may notice some spotting (light bleeding) at first.

-Your period coming back should have little effect on your breast milk so you can continue to breastfeed if desired.
-Some women find a temporary drop in the amount of milk they produce just before their period starts or for a few days into it, but it will increase again when your hormones return to their normal levels.
+The return of your period should have little effect on your breast milk so you can continue to breastfeed if desired.
+Some women find a temporary drop in the amount of milk they produce just before their period starts or for a few days into it, but it will increase again when hormones return to their normal levels.

 Your midwife or doctor will be able to give you further advice and information about your periods and breastfeeding.